 section 25 of the Rule for the full inherent emissions variability criteria.

-Calculated baselines are set using an independently audited forecast of production and emissions intensity.
-The baseline is calculated by multiplying forecast production by the forecast emissions intensity of that production (tonnes of carbon dioxide equivalent (t CO2-e) per unit of production).
+Calculated baselines are set using an independently audited forecast of production and either the forecast emissions intensity or the default emissions intensity.
+The baseline is calculated by multiplying forecast production by the emissions intensity of that production (tonnes of carbon dioxide equivalent - t CO2-e) per unit of production).

 An application for a calculated baseline must be completed by the